 Next in the analyzing-your-site realm is Google Analytics.
 It’s tech-intense, but there is no doubt the info is hugely relevant, and it will help you maximize your site – if you spend time there.
 One thing you can dutifully use it for is to check how your website is handling mobile traffic.
 Twenty percent of my traffic is mobile, and my bounce rate for these users is high.
 I sense there is work to be done.

 7. Check for duplicate content

-It’s one thing when bloggers take your original content and put it on their site without permission.
+It’s one thing when bloggers take your original content and post it on their site without permission.
 But another issue is content that is duplicated on your own website.
 When Google finds duplicate content on your site, it’s not sure which page to show in search results.
-Here’s an article that explains it.
 Siteliner is a great online tool that will help you ferret out these issues, and it will also identify broken links.
 Note: Be prepared – the older your site, the more trouble spots it will find!

 8. Check out Google Webmaster Tools

 It’s a pain for non-techies to figure out, but if you’re game, Google Webmaster Tools (Google it!) is a free option.
 Get it set up, and when Google sends their search bots to crawl your site, they’ll log any problems they find into your account, where you can view (and hopefully resolve) them.